Jordi-Jaspers/CurrencyExchanger/README.md

 **Description:**
 This is a 3-part project consisting of a REST & SOAP service made from different coding languages.
 This excercise is trying to give us knowledge about different methods of building a cloud-service.
 Part 2 consists of a Python REST.
 In this part of the project got in touch with PHP, HTML, CSS, JS, Python programming.
 Part 3 is about requesting WSDL-services for information via C# and implemting it on a website.
 The main objective is to host every created service on a Docker-container.

+**Documentation:**
+The documentation of the app is located as an html file within the documentation folder or referenced in the source code itself.

 ## What We Learned
  * Command-line programming
  *  XAMPP DataBases